MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 >
 > * The Azure role and tenant policy requirements to purchase a reservation are different than those required to create a deployment or Azure OpenAI resource.
 Verify authorization to purchase reservations in advance of needing to do so.
 See Azure OpenAI [Provisioned reservation documentation](https://aka.ms/oai/docs/ptum-reservations) for more details.

-## Important: Sizing Azure OpenAI Provisioned & Global Provisioned Reservations
+## Important: Sizing Azure OpenAI Provisioned Reservations

 The PTU amounts in reservation purchases are independent of PTUs allocated in quota or used in deployments.
 It is possible to purchase a reservation for more PTUs than you have in quota, or can deploy for the desired region, model, or version.
 Credits for over-purchasing a reservation are limited, and customers must take steps to ensure they maintain their reservation sizes in line with their deployed PTUs.